andresreibel/srtGenerator/README.md

 - Select their preferred language from the list

 This provides accessibility in all languages YouTube supports without requiring you to create multiple SRT files.

+## Logging and Debugging

+The script creates detailed logs to help troubleshoot any issues:

+- **Timestamp Fixes**: `output_srt_files/timestamp_fixes.log` - Records all adjustments made to fix overlapping subtitles
+- **Console Output**: Provides real-time progress updates and statistics on overlaps fixed

+These logs are particularly useful for identifying and resolving issues with subtitle timing and overlaps.